 The 13th annual public appeal, Tehlicka (Brick) 2018 was enrolled by MoI SR to the registry of public fundraisings 23rd October 2017 under the number SVS-OVS2- 2017/035609.

-The rough yield of the collection is represented by 163,310.50 Euro.
-The costs of the collection were 17,49 percents.
+The gross earnings of the collection is represented by 163,310.50 Euro.
+The costs of the collection were 16.17 percents.
 Net gain is 136,902.51 Euro.
 The donations will be used to help the inhabitants of Korr to get better access to drinking water and to energy.
 We want to increase the awareness of the importance of education for all as well as contribute to formal and informal education of children and youth.
 Direct participants of the collection are 99 kindergartens, primary, secondary and high schools and almost 36 youth and other organizations all over Slovakia.
 The advertising and educational materials were sent to all participants, not only as the collection campaign but also in order to support education and awareness of aid to developing countries.
 The schools were running, with our consent, their own activities to support the goal of the collection.
 We thank all participants.

 Everything you supported from your donations in KORR, KENYA – TEHLIČKA 2018:

 1. A new metal water tank was purchased to replace the old rusted and leaking tank.
 As part of the project unsuitable parts of the pipeline were replaced with new ones and the necessary reconstruction work was carried out for its overall renovation.
 The excavation work was done with the help of the local community, as part of their participation in the project.
 At the same time the gutter system of the large hall and its connection to the tank were repaired to ensure its filling during the rains.

 This part of the project has significantly improved the rainwater harvesting system for the Don Bosco Mission as well as the local community in Korr.